-Since the trophy was first awarded to the winners – with Millwall Lionesses the first team to lift it aloft – women’s football has been utterly transformed.
+Since the trophy was first awarded, women’s football has been utterly transformed.
 The sport continues to develop at breakneck speed, with the FA Cup very much at the heart of the women’s domestic game.
 From its very humble beginnings, the Cup has now become a symbol of what’s possible, with the trophy representing the values that have served women’s football so well during its meteoric rise.

 The Women’s FA may not date back as far as its male equivalent, but the competition’s history is every bit as fascinating.
 And while the first competition back at the start of the 1970s is very different from the glittering affair that is now hosted at Wembley, the competition has never turned its back on its roots and the traditions that pervade and sustain the women’s game in England.

 The most powerful symbol of this is the Lionesses, and the three that adorn this magnificent trophy illustrate both the struggle and the triumph that the tournament itself has endured and enjoyed.

 The Thomas Lyte-designed trophy is one of the earliest to be hand-crafted in our London workshop, with the trophy itself cast from sterling 925 silver and created using traditional techniques, many of which date back thousands of years.
 Hand-chased, the trophy’s stunning intricacy is the result of almost 180 hours of work, with our Master Craftsman utilising decades of experience and skill to produce a trophy that embodies the true spirit of the FA Cup.